Phalanx (mythology)

-In Greek mythology, Phalanx (Φάλαγξ) is a minor Attic figure, who features in a lesser-known narrative of the myth of Arachne, the girl who enraged the goddess Athena by boasting of being a better weaver than her and was thus transformed into a spider by Athena.
+Phalanx (Φάλαγξ) is a minor Attic figure in Greek mythology who features in a lesser-known narrative of the myth of Arachne, the girl who enraged the goddess Athena by boasting of being a better weaver than her and was thus transformed into a spider by Athena.
 In this version of the story, Phalanx is Arachne's brother, and they are both punished by the goddess when they break a societal taboo.

+Phalanx does not appear in the version where Arachne challenges the goddess Athena to a weaving contest, which is the most known version of the myth involving Arachne and spider metamorphosis.